HabitatFramework/UserGuide/menus/menus.rst

 ================

 .. note::
-	Both options in this menu are disabled until the database records have been filtered and a process has been selected from the ‘Process’ drop-down list in the INCID section on the main window.
+	Both options in this menu are disabled until the database records have been filtered and a process has been selected from the 'Process' drop-down list in the INCID section on the main window.
 For details on the INCID section see :ref:`incid_section`.

 .. |split| image:: ../images/icons/SplitFeatures.png
 	:height: 16px